Understand the signs of a bad partnership before you take steps to end it.

 Risking it all to start a new business is a daunting, sometimes lonely prospect.
 Entrepreneurs both new and experienced might seek out a business partner to provide security and assistance.
 However, when you get more than one person working on a new idea, it can be difficult to balance differences in personality, vision and leadership style.
 Like any other type of relationship, a business partnership is not always built to last.

 Whether you're eager to begin a new partnership or looking to end one, read on for helpful tips to navigate all the stages of these complex relationships.

 Before you begin a partnership

 The desire to have a go-to partner to revel in your business's triumphs and grievances is natural.
 This honeymoon stage can fade quickly, however, especially if you do not sit down with your partner(s) to hammer out a partnership agreement.
-David Gage, a psychologist by training who founded business mediation firm BMC Associates, notes that the questions involved in partnership agreements do not tend to bother people until they start making money, which is when matters get complicated.
+According to David Gage, a psychologist by training who founded business mediation firm BMC Associates, that issues with partnerships usually arise when the partnerships begins generating profits.

 Determining who gets what cut of the profits and how many hours each person is expected to work might feel awkward, but these conversations will save you and your partner time and money down the road.
 Gage recommends diving into a partnership's "DNA: discussions, negotiations and agreements."

 This process should go into the details, both business-related and interpersonal, that will affect your business.
 "You know that Godfather quote, 'It isn't personal, it's just business'?"
 Gage said.
 "I don't buy it.
 Different personalities, values, expectations – all of these are components that can break your business."